-- If you have not already done so, prepare the host to use the snapshot volume that contains the copy of the database tables.
-Set up any new database logs and configuration files that are required to initialize the database. - Use the following command to make a full-sized snapshot, snapvol, of the tablespace volume by breaking off plexes from the original volume:
+If you have not already done so, prepare the host to use the snapshot volume that contains the copy of the database tables.
+Set up any new database logs and configuration files that are required to initialize the database.
+On the master node, verify that the volume has an instant snap data change object (DCO) and DCO volume, and FastResync is enabled on the volume: